shadow-smoke/Team8/README.md

 move()
 This function gets the location and component based off of the name of the item and then removes it from the field.
 It then checks to see if the field contains a key with the location passed as a parameter, if it does not contain a key it creates a new HashSet of Type type that is passed in.
 It then adds the type to the location in the field and puts the name, location pair into the class wide location object.
 I then set the location of the component to the location x and y values and then return true.

+eatCookie()
+This method is made so the pacman actually consumed the cookie if the location of itself and the cookie are the same.
+I wrote it so I remove the cookie from the hashmaps: components and field by using the name passed into the parameter.
+I also updated the locations hashmap to show the location as NULL.
+After, I incremented the number of cookies eaten and returned the cookie component.
+If it was not in the map, I returned NULL.

 ### **Tests**